eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

         };
     };

-The OMG Interface Definition Language (IDL) subset is used as DDS data definition language.
+The data definition language used for DDS corresponds to a subset of the OMG Interface Definition Language (IDL).
 In our simple example, the HelloWorld data model is made of one module ``HelloWorldData``.
 A module can be seen as a namespace where data with interrelated semantics are represented together in the same logical set.